BSc (Hons) Wildlife and Countryside Management (Top Up)

 Do you see yourself pursuing a career as an ecological consultant, a researcher, fieldwork manager, community wildlife officer, or perhaps a country park manager?
-These and other routes will be open to you as a graduate of this course, which has been designed with the help of employers and organisations directly involved in conservation.
+These and other routes will be open to you as a graduate of this countryside management top up course, which has been designed with the help of employers and organisations directly involved in conservation.

-As the world of countryside management finds itself confronted by ever more complex challenges, the industry is eager to recruit highly skilled people who know how to balance environmental, economic, and agricultural demands.
+As the world of countryside management finds itself confronted by ever more complex challenges, the industry is eager to recruit highly skilled, trained people who know how to balance environmental, economic and agricultural demands.
 This course will give you that know how.

 You will study Animal Ecology, including animal behaviour, evolution and ecological processes over a range of ecosystems and species.
-You will also study Ecological Consultancy, to ensure you are trained in report writing, client liaison, legislation, and policy, and conducting key protected species surveys.
+You’ll also study Ecological Consultancy, to ensure you’re trained in report writing, client liaison, legislation and policy and conducting key protected species surveys.

 An elective 7-10 day ecology study tour will provide you with practical understanding of ecology, land-use and research in a contrasting environment.
 The current destination is Namibia, although alternative locations are a possibility.